 It was school all over again.
 Worse!
 He shoved her face into the truth that she didn’t deserve the love and fidelity others took for granted.

-She’d born him no children.
+She’d borne him no children.
 He didn’t want them.
-She’d born his insults though.
+She’d borne his insults though.
 His belittling.
 Even his beatings.
 But the betrayal.
 That was too much.

 Suck it up, Honeycup.

 In desperation, she reached out to her old colleagues.
 Let’s get together.
 A reunion at the commissary.
 How she missed this life — the person she’d been.
 Independent.
 Intelligent.
 Driven.
 Over chef salads, they envied her, but there was so much they didn’t know.
 Her bargain was for life.
 No take backs.
 No refunds.
 Fine.
 On an impulse, she rescued a tiny bottle.
 Dropped it into her pocket.
 A simple thing.
 They never saw.